-In November 2014, award-winning Chef Hosea Rosenberg evolved his esteemed Boulder, CO catering business, with a food truck and farm, into a long awaited, full-service, brick-and-mortar restaurant.
+In November 2014, award-winning Chef Hosea Rosenberg evolved his esteemed Boulder, CO catering business, with a food truck and farm, into a long awaited, brick-and-mortar restaurant.
 The eatery was quickly identified as a Boulder essential, and elite dining destination in Colorado.
-Its early accolades include “Best New Restaurant” in year one, and overall 15th Best Restaurant in year 2, by the state’s most influential publication, 5280 Magazine.
-Its immediate popularity triggered an expansion just over a year later, with Blackbelly Butcher: Boulder's only whole animal, artisanal butcher shop and sole independent retailer licensed to make and sell its own cured and fermented meats.
+Its early accolades include “Best New Restaurant” and has been ranked among 5280 Magazine’s top 25 restaurants in each subsequent year.
+Its immediate popularity triggered an expansion just over a year later, with Blackbelly Butcher: Boulder's only whole animal, artisanal butcher shop and first independent retailer licensed to make and sell its own cured and fermented meats.
 The shop also offers an expansive selection of house-made and local provisions, as well as weekday breakfast and lunch.
 Here, Blackbelly butchers have the space to break down whole animals on a daily basis, to store and use in their entirety for all aspects of the business: the main restaurant, meat counter, breakfast and lunch menu, catering, and events.
 This all happens in an open kitchen, for guests to watch, interact and learn.

 For its produce, Blackbelly primarily sources within a few miles of the restaurant.
-A few examples are Oxford Farm, Red Wagon Farm, Isabelle Farms, Cure Farms, and Two Hound Farm.
-These farmers provide an amazing example of Colorado’s bounty.
-This in turn affects the menu decisions Chef Hosea makes on a regular basis.
+These farmers provide an amazing example of Colorado’s bounty, and what they cultivate directly effects the menu decisions the chefs makes on a regular basis.

 Ian Reusch is the Director of Operations at Blackbelly and Santo